• Skip to primary navigation

 Keep Your Identity

 It’s only natural for some things to change when you have a baby.
-You cannot splurge on luxuries like you did when you were single.
-You can’t get together with friends on a whim because a toddler depends on you for survival.
-Nevertheless, you should not completely turn your back on your previous life.
-Take care of your well-being, and don’t neglect your appearance.
-Continuing to do the things you like and enjoy every so often will help preserve your well-being and self-identity.
+You can’t splurge on luxuries like you did when you were single.
+You can’t get together with friends on a whim when your toddler is depending on you.

 Avoid Comparison

-Comparing yourself to other mothers or comparing your children to your neighbor’s kids will only prevent you from being content, happy, and independent.
+Comparing yourself to other mothers or comparing your children to your neighbor’s kids will only prevent you from seeing the good in your own life.
 You don’t have to keep up with the Joneses.
 Your family is unique.

 It’s okay to look at others’ parenting styles so you can learn and maybe even discover some life hacks that can help you do the mom thing easier.
 But if you start to feel bad about yourself because you can’t bake the perfect cake for the PTA bake sale, then comparing notes with other moms might be doing you more harm than good, particularly when it comes to your self-confidence.